 - Deliver Reliable, Evidence-Based Care for Congestive Heart Failure to reduce readmission

 - Get Boards on Board by defining and spreading new and leveraged processes for hospitals Boards of Directors, so that they can become far more effective in accelerating the improvement of care

-The Campaign also continued to offer support to hospitals as they introduced and sustained their work on interventions from the 100,000 Lives Campaign:
+The 5 Million Lives Campaign also continued to offer support to hospitals as they began or sustained their work on interventions introduced in the

 - Deploy Rapid Response Teams at the first sign of patient decline